Key takeaways

 As an example, let’s say you invested $1,000 in the S&P 500 on January 1, 2008.
 That year, the S&P 500 lost 37% of its value.2 At the end of 2008, your investment was worth $630.
 Consider the differing outcomes depending on whether you used a buy-and-hold strategy or chose to reinvest $630 into a savings account with a 3% interest rate, compounded monthly.

 Using a buy-and-hold strategy, you would have recouped your losses by 2012, even without making additions to your original stock market investment.
-With your funds in the savings account, in this example, it would take 16 years to recoup your losses and cross the $1,000 threshold.
+With your funds in the savings account, in this example, it took 16 years to recoup your losses and cross the $1,000 threshold.

 4. Your investment will grow with compound interest

 A buy-and-hold strategy can also help you take advantage of compound interest.
-While past performance is not a guarantee of future returns, the S&P 500’s inflation-adjusted annual average return on investment is about 7%.3 This means, on average, the index’s value is 7% higher at the end of the year than it was at the beginning.
+This is one of the most powerful investment tools for individuals who have time to let their money continue growing.
+Gains accumulate over time and can provide an advantage to those who invest early and let their money continue to accumulate.
+For example, $100,000 invested in the S&P 500 more than doubled to $286,000 in ten years, and after 30 years (ending in December 2023), grew to more than $1,800,000.3 While past performance is not a guarantee of future returns, the S&P 500’s inflation-adjusted annual average return on investment is about 7%.3 This means, on average, the index’s value is 7% higher at the end of the year than it was at the beginning.
 These gains accumulate over time and can provide an advantage to those who invest early and let their money continue to accumulate.

 5. You won’t miss out on dividends